paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Found

-We always need to know if a search was successful.
-We can't rely on `Value` being `null` since that may be a valid result.
+We can't rely on `Value` being `null` to indicate retrieval failure in all cases.
 ```c#
 var set = new Map().Add(1).Add(3).Add("Five").Add(7).Add(9);
 if (set[7].Found || set["Seven"].Found) Debug.Log("We have sevens");
 ```
 ##### Key

-For completeness, `Map` saves the last key searched - whether it is successful or not.
-It means you can pass the map around without having to search for an entry again.
+For completeness, `Map` saves the last key searched, even on failure.
+You can pass the map around without having to search for an entry again.

 ```c#
 var map = new Map().Add("One", 111).Add("Two", "2").Add("Three", new Map());